-“If only I could stop eating that Halloween candy!" or, "if I could just eat less ice cream, I’d be healthier!”
-The struggle is real.
+“If only I could stop eating that Halloween candy!" or, "If I could just eat less ice cream, I’d be healthier!”
+The struggle with craving sweets is real.

-And as if our own issues with sweets weren’t enough…then there are the kids.
+And as if our own issues with sweets weren’t enough… then there are the kids.
 Some days it seems like all they want is candy, candy, and more candy.
 I get it.
-My 4 kids are always talking about the next treat they can have, but guess what?
+My four kids are always talking about the next treat they can have, but guess what?
 That's totally normal!

 Are sweet treats REALLY as bad as they claim to be?

-However, as accessibility has increased over the last few centuries and as our lives have gotten busier, it makes sense that sugar has taken its place as a staple in our diet.
+However, as accessibility has increased over the last few centuries and as our lives have gotten busier, it makes sense that sugar has become a staple in our diet.

 Is sugar really to blame here?

-There are millions of reports that link the increase of sugar to the increase of obesity, but we are starting to realize that sugar alone is not the problem.
+There are millions of reports linking the increase of sugar to the increase of obesity, but we are starting to realize that sugar alone is not the problem.
 BBC.com shared findings for research on sugar's impact on our health which concluded,

 “A diet of more than 150g of fructose per day reduces insulin sensitivity – and therefore increases the risk of developing health problems like high blood pressure and cholesterol levels.
 But the researchers also concluded that this occurs most often when high sugar intake is combined with excess calories, and that the effects on health are ‘more likely’ due to sugar intake increasing the chance of excess calories, not the impact of sugar alone.”

-As a coach, I love to teach women that food isn’t inherently good or bad- food isn’t a moral issue, and we don’t have to feel guilty for liking food that tastes good.
+As a coach, I love to teach women that food isn’t inherently good or bad, even eating desserts.
+Food isn’t a moral issue, and we don’t have to feel guilty for liking food that tastes good.

 I can see why it can be so confusing though

-We have food companies tempting us with commercials featuring their delicious products, and its easy accessibility makes us think that we can and should have more.
+Food companies tempt us with commercials featuring delicious products, and easy accessibility makes us think that we can have more.

 Then, on top of it, we have diet culture telling us that too much sugar is bad for us.
 They claim it makes us fat and causes us to have diseases that are impossible to overcome.

-Is it possible to be somewhere in the middle of those two ideas, enjoying sweets now and then instead of sweets ruling our lives?
+Is it possible to find moderation somewhere in the middle of those two ideas?
+To enjoy candy and desserts now and then instead of sweets ruling our lives?

 It is!
-In my opinion, a donut is not BAD for you, unless maybe you have an intolerance to ingredients in the donut!
-The tricky part comes when we want to consume too many donuts, right?
+In my opinion, a donut isn't BAD for you, unless maybe you have an intolerance to ingredients in the donut!
+The tricky part comes when we want to eat too much dessert or too many donuts, right?

-Eating a dozen donuts every day may not be the best option, as it will probably leave you feeling pretty yucky, but calling all donuts bad because of an individual struggle with self-restraint just doesn’t seem right.
+Eating a dozen donuts every day may not be the best option, nor overindulging in holiday candy because it won’t come around again for a year, as it will probably leave you feeling pretty yucky.
+But calling all donuts bad because of an individual struggle with self-restraint just doesn’t seem right.

-It’s important to understand why we struggle with the overconsumption of sweets, and that the solution isn’t blaming the donut.
+It’s important to understand why we struggle with the overconsumption of sweets n' treats and that the solution isn’t blaming the donut.